contino/kubernetes-101/README.md

 - Node
 - Make

-> Note: if you're using minikube and you want to reuse docker daemon from the vm created by minube avoiding to push images to registries do the following:
+> Note: if you're using minikube on mac or linux host and you want to reuse docker daemon from the vm created by minikube avoiding to push images to registries do the following:
 >
 >```eval $(minikube docker-env)```
 >